router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/near-guides/asm-implementation/sample-delayed-execution-asm-contract.md

 }
 ```

-- The owner of the ASM contract can set the `delay_period`, which is the period that must pass before transactions can be executed on the destination contract once they have been validated on the Router chain.
+- The owner of the ASM contract can set the `delay_period`, which is the period that must pass before transactions can be executed on the destination contract once they have been validated on the Router Chain.

   ```javascript
   pub fn set_delay_period(&mut self, delay_period: U128) {